 If in your country of origin an aptitude test is required to gain access to higher education, you will need to include the results of that test when applying to our University.
 For some qualifications (e.g. UK, US and Greek qualifications), the Italian Ministry of Education has set specific admission criteria.
 Get in touch with our Advisory Service if you have any question.

-You can check which qualifications are required for admission in the Study Manifesto of the master programme in which you are interested.
+You can check which qualifications are required for admission on the page of the master programme in which you are interested.
 You can apply either with a Diploma Supplement issued by your home university (in an EU or EEA country), or with a Declaration of Equivalent Value issued by an Italian embassy or consulate.

 Students can apply for an income-based study grant to the Ufficio per il diritto allo studio universitario.
 The grants vary between €1,400 and €5,800 per year.
 If students obtain a study grant, they will also get a refund of the tuition fees.
 The student association sh.asus helps students with the application for this type of scholarship.